Writing Educational Resources

 Ways Parents Can Help Their Children Write Better

-To help your son/daughter become a strong writer, the following are offered as suggestions.
+To help your son/daughter become a strong writer, please see the following suggestions.

 - Read to your child.
-The reading-writing connection is a powerful tool to use in increasing the quality of writing.
+The reading-writing connection is a powerful tool to increase the quality of writing.
 When you read aloud to your child you show him/her how entertaining print can be.
-Reading to your child helps your child understand why writing matters (communication) and enhances vocabulary development and sentence sense.
+Reading to your child helps your child understand why writing matters and enhances vocabulary development and sentence sense.

 - Encourage your child to read to you.
 Two important aspects of strong writing are voice and fluency.
 Voice and fluency can be developed from reading aloud.
-Reading aloud also aids in the development of reading for meaning Further, reading aloud teaches children to read with expression which increases reading confidence.
+Reading aloud also aids in reading comprehension and teaches children to read with expression which leads to reading confidence.
 This confidence carries over to an improvement in writing skills.

 - Be a listener.
 Ask your son/daughter to share what they have written with you.
 You don't have to check grammar, sentence structure, etc. -just listen.
 Tell your son/daughter what you liked and what you learned from the passage